Site news

 ?

-The processing facility 11P591 for N-1 moon rocket: refurbished for Energia super-heavy booster; pressurization station, pyrotechnic position, dynamic test stand, assembly and fueling station 11P593, fueling and neutralization station 11G131 (67)
+The processing facility 11P591 for N-1 moon rocket: refurbished for Energia super-heavy booster; pressurization station, pyrotechnic position, dynamic test stand, assembly and fueling station 11P593, fueling and neutralization station 11G131 (67); 3S station for the L1/L3 project at Site 112 operational from the end of 1967.

 ?